What We Do

 Research

-The combination of these coastal conditions provide the Center with cross-comparative and cross-cultural expertise in historical landscapes that spans several millennia of human activity in multiple contexts, useful for implementing informed, responsible, and sustainable solutions to pressing needs of today’s society.
+The combination of these coastal conditions provides the Center with cross-comparative and cross-cultural expertise in historical landscapes that span several millennia of human activity in multiple contexts, useful for implementing informed, responsible, and sustainable solutions to pressing needs of today’s society.

 Current activities